BahneGork/obsidian-context-menu/README.md

 ### Installation

 1. Go to the [**Releases**](https://github.com/your-username/obsidian-context-menu/releases) page of this repository.
-Download the install_obsidian_context_menu.bat, uninstall_obsidian_context_menu.bat, and open_obsidian_vault_helper.bat files from the latest release.
+2. Download the **`Source code (zip)`** file from the latest release.
-3. Place the scripts anywhere on your computer (e.g., your Desktop).
+3.  **Extract the entire contents of the zip file** to a temporary folder on your computer (e.g., `C:\temp\ObsidianContextMenu`).
+4. Navigate into the extracted folder.
-4. Right-click on `install_obsidian_context_menu.bat` and select **"Run as administrator"**.
+5.  **Right-click on `install_obsidian_context_menu.bat` and select "Run as administrator"**.
 This is necessary because modifying the Windows Registry requires elevated permissions.
-5. Follow the on-screen instructions.
+6. Follow the on-screen instructions.
 The script will try to find Obsidian automatically.
 If it fails, it will ask you to provide the path.

 ### Uninstallation